Hypothesis Testing of Mixture Distributions using Compressed Data: Preliminaries

 \section{Preliminaries}

-We first review previous results on the hypothesis testing problem with one-sided compression.
-Then we develop necessary tools for establishing results for the problem of testing of mixture distributions with one-sided compression.
+We review previous results on the hypothesis testing problem with one-sided compression.
+Then we present an important assumption and essential quantities that are needed to establish results of our study in later sections.